 - Identify examples of risk and protective factors

 - Describe various aspects of prevention programs and evaluation

 One notable characteristic in the field of is the focus on of problems and wellness promotion, as discussed in Chapter 1 (Jason, Glantsman, O’Brien, & Ramian, 2019).
 This occurs through addressing individual-level competencies within a community and also through working to change systems and contexts.
 As highlighted in Chapter 1, prevention serves as an exemplary framework for Community Psychology research and also an innovative way to approach real-world problems.
 The core belief is that taking action early on can prevent more serious problems from developing in the future.
 Case Study 12.1 profiles Head Start, an early childhood prevention program for kids aimed to reduce the negative effects of poverty.
 The case study highlights the way the political and social forces of the time shaped the development of Head Start.
-This program represents a pivotal tale in the history of prevention, serving as an example of many of the key concepts detailed throughout this chapter.
+This program represents a pivotal tale in the history of prevention, serving as an example of many of the

 Head Start, an early childhood education program for children experiencing poverty and related stressors, was first established in 1965.
 Head Start was created in response to President Lyndon B. Johnson’s famous State of the Union address in 1964 where he called for an “unconditional war on poverty” (Watch the speech here).
 Programs from this era reflected efforts to improve social conditions and prevent the negative outcomes associated with poverty.